SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/01-Streams.md

 [tests]
 [test]
 [input]
-On January 1  1533  Michael Angelo then fifty-seven years old writes from Florence to Tommaso de' Cavalieri a youth of noble Roman family who afterwards became his favourite pupil: "If I do not possess the art of navigating the sea of your potent genius that genius will nevertheless excuse me and neither despise my inequality nor demand of me that which I have it not in me to give; since that which stands alone in everything can in nothing find its counterpart Wherefore your lordship _the only light in our age vouchsafed to this worlds_ having no equal or peer cannot find satisfaction in the work of any other hand If therefore this or that in the works which I hope and promise to execute should happen to please you I should call that work not good but fortunate And if I should ever feel assured that--as has been reported to me--I have given your lordship satisfaction in one thing or another I will make a gift to you of my present and of all that the future may bring me; and it will be a great pain to me to be unable to recall the past in order to serve you so much the longer instead of having only the future which cannot be long since I am all too old There is nothing more left for me to say Read my heart and not my letter for my pen cannot approach the expression of my good will"\[ 3 \]
+On January 1 , 1533 , Michael Angelo, then fifty-seven years old, writes
+from Florence to Tommaso de' Cavalieri, a youth of noble Roman family, who afterwards became his favourite pupil: "If I do not possess the art of navigating the sea of your potent genius, that genius will nevertheless excuse me, and neither despise my inequality, nor demand of me that which I have it not in me to give; since that which stands alone in everything can in nothing find its counterpart.
+Wherefore your lordship, _the only light in our age vouchsafed to this worlds_ having no equal or peer, cannot find satisfaction in the work of any other hand.
+If, therefore, this or that in the works which I hope and promise to execute should happen to please you, I should call that work, not good, but fortunate.
+And if I should ever feel assured that--as has been reported to me--I have given your lordship satisfaction in one thing or another, I will make a gift to you of my present and of all that the future may bring me; and it will be a great pain to me to be unable to recall the past, in order to serve you so much the longer, instead of having only the future, which cannot be long, since I am all too old.
+There is nothing more left for me to say.
+Read my heart and not my letter, for my pen cannot approach the expression of my good will."
+3
 [/input]
 [output]
 On January 1  1533  Michael Angelo then fifty-seven years old writes